 - Is Tempera used for painting in modern times?

 - A diptych is an object with two flat plates attached at a hinge.
 Why has the diptych form mostly disappeared from our modern art forms?

 - From the Middle Ages, many panel paintings took the diptych form, as small portable works for personal use.
-Sometimes called travelling icons, what personal items do we carry with us on our travels, that may play a similar role?
+Sometimes called travelling icons, what personal items do we carry with us on our travels, which may play a similar role?